FourierFlows/FourierFlows.jl/README.md

 and no more.

+## Usage

+See the documentation for tutorials on (i) how [construct grids](https://fourierflows.github.io/FourierFlowsDocumentation/stable/grids/) and use Fourier transform to compute derivatives and (ii) how to [set up a PDE](https://fourierflows.github.io/FourierFlowsDocumentation/stable/problem/), time-step it forward. and visualize.

 ## Example(s)

-See the child package [GeophysicalFlows.jl][] for example usage of `FourierFlows.jl` for problems in Geophysical Fluid Dynamics.
+An example for solving the linear shallow water equations is [documented](https://fourierflows.github.io/FourierFlowsDocumentation/stable/generated/OneDShallowWaterGeostrophicAdjustment/).
+See also the child packages [GeophysicalFlows.jl][] for example usage of `FourierFlows.jl` for problems in Geophysical Fluid Dynamics.

 ## Developers